hellerve/blog/wip/Enthusiasticon.md

 Our keynote speaker, Rachel Uwa from the [School of Machines, Making, And Make-Believe](http://schoolofma.org/), will tell us about what makes her excited, and deliver a little call to action.
-I’m especially excited about this part, because I’ve gotten to know Rachel briefly when I attended the [RC Popup](https://www.recurse.com/blog/123-rc-pop-up-two-weeks-of-collaboration-and-focused-work-on-generative-art) in Berlin—[see also](//blog.veitheller.de/RC_Popup,_Project_I:_A_Ring.html)—, and found her to be an incredibly welcoming person with interesting ideas, and
+I’m especially excited about this part; I got to know Rachel briefly when I attended the [RC Popup](https://www.recurse.com/blog/123-rc-pop-up-two-weeks-of-collaboration-and-focused-work-on-generative-art) in Berlin—[see also](//blog.veitheller.de/RC_Popup,_Project_I:_A_Ring.html)—, and found her to be an incredibly welcoming person with interesting ideas, and